limone/MailJimp/README.markdown

 #### Runtime Info

-To run the service in a Spring-based application you have have to do two things:
+To run the service in a Spring-based application you have to do two things:

 1. Integrate the config file `mc4j-spring-config.xml` in your app.It is part of the distro an can be found in the classpath.